MetaCloud is the MbientLab cloud platform used for raw sensor:

 MetaCloud is available as a monthly subcription and works only with MetaSensors.

-In this tutorial we will look at how to create an account, upload sensor data, and use the cloud machine learning tools.
+In this tutorial we will look at how to create an account, upload and retrieve sensor data.

 To create an account, follow the steps:

 Once your account has been created, verify your email address.
 Go to your inbox and make sure to acknowledge your new MetaCloud account.
 If you didn’t receive an email, check your spam/trash folder.
 Once your email is verified, simply login again.

 You will automatically be directed to the “Profile” page in order to select a MetaCloud subscription tier.